 Another limitation of symptom measurement related to our methods is that our data could not consider the influence of individual symptom scores on unrelated symptom cluster scores.
 As outlined by Harmon et al. (2019), the interaction of symptoms from different clusters creates multiple profiles where reported symptom scores for one individual symptom or cluster are likely influenced by the symptom scores of a variety of symptoms from multiple clusters.
 For example, a student may rate the cognitive or sleep symptom clusters with a higher symptom score because of the influence of anxiety-mood symptoms on those clusters.
 Therefore, it is important to consider the interaction of all symptoms when interpreting symptom severity scores to better understand an individual student’s profile.

-(Iverson et al., 2015)
+A final limitation of symptom measurement is that our analysis did not compare post-injury PCSS reporting to results obtained at baseline testing.
+The purpose of this paper was to primarily focus on symptom reporting post-injury; however, a comparison of baseline to post-injury PCSS reporting would have revealed if PCSS results deviated following an injury compared to baseline.
+This is an important consideration for future studies as previous literature has identified the relationship between sex and preexisting conditions (e.g., learning disability, ADHD) to symptom reporting in the absence of sustaining a concussion (Iverson et al., 2015).

 Besides symptom measurement, there is a need to develop and implement measurement tools that can be utilized repeatedly to provide clinicians and educators with valid and reliable information in determining RTL management decisions.
 The Concussion Learning Assessment and School Survey, 3rd Edition (CLASS-3) (Gioia et al., 2020) is one such tool with reasonably strong psychometric properties that provides educators with a measurement to characterize student academic needs during concussion recovery.
 Previous versions of the CLASS have been determined to successfully identify students experiencing academic challenges post-concussion, especially when used in tandem with symptom severity measurements like the PCSS (Ransom et al., 2015; Wright & Sohlberg, 2021).
 Continued evaluation of the reliability and validity of the CLASS-3 on diverse populations is certainly warranted to expand its use across the educational spectrum.